sirbh/weather-app-java/README.md

 # MediaFinderPro

+### Building the project

+before building make sure maven is installed and working by running command `mvn --version`

+In project root `mediafinder` open terminal and run `mvn package`.

+Then to run project run `java -jar target\mediafinder-1.0.one-jar.jar`

 ### Branch Naming Rules

 A git branch should start with a category.
 Pick one of these: `feature`, `bugfix`, `hotfix`, or `test`.